What are Red Acne Scars?

 Red acne marks are simply a skin color change called post-inflammatory hyperpigmentation that is leftover from some acne types.
 Since it doesn’t damage the follicle, it isn’t considered a true form of scarring.

 That doesn’t make it any less real, or any less able to be treated.
-Red acne marks happen to many who have had acne, and there are ways to treat it.
+Red acne marks happen to many who have had acne, and there are ways to treat it and get rid of red acne scarring.

 Red Acne Scar Treatment